Gurudwara Hari Mandir Sahib, Punjab

 Gurudwara Shergarh Sahib, Himachal Pradesh

-This Gurudwara was built to commemorate the brave Guru Gobind Singh who decapitated a man-eating tiger.
-Gurudwara Shergarh Sahib is situated in Sirmour district, which is only about 12kms from Paonta Sahib.
-Guru Gobind Singh was in Sirmour to meet Raja Medini Parkash, the Raja of Nahan, Raja Fateh Shah and the Raja of Garhwal, when a villager requested the Guru to save their lives from the man-eater.
-Guru Gobind Singh cut the head off the tiger with a single strike and thus was greatly appreciated.
-The Gurudwara was then built to remember this brave act of Guru ji.
+Guru Gobind Singh was in Sirmaur to meet Raja Medini Prakash of Nahan, Raja Fateh Shah, and the Raja of Garhwal, when a villager requested him to save them from the man-eater.
+Guru Gobind Singh killed the tiger with a single strike and was greatly appreciated for his courage.
+The Gurudwara was later built to honor this brave act.

-Gurudwara Shri Narayan Hari, Himachal Pradesh
+Gurudwara Shri Narayan Hari (Manikaran Sahib), Himachal Pradesh

 Gurudwara Mandi, Himachal Pradesh